cosmicog/Blueprint-wiki/Home.md

 Welcome to the Blueprint wiki!

 On the right, you will find a sidebar with all links to every part of the Wiki, organized to be easy to follow.
-Although everything is listed below too.
+Although everything is listed below too 😄.

 ## Dashboard setup website